 I see one!
 A croc!
 Its marble eyes and long snout lift out of the khaki water.
 It’s looking STRAIGHT AT ME.

 I holler for my travel companion to check-this-the-frig-out.

-Taking my seat up front, mild panic strikes.
+Taking my seat up front for the jumping crocodile cruise, mild panic strikes.
 The boat’s a little sunken and passengers sit at water level.
-Separating us from the currents: a two-centimetre-thick metal grill.
+The only thing separating us from the currents is a two-centimetre-thick metal grill.

 We amble around the first bend and spy a croc on the bank.
 The boat putts out into the open river.
 In waves, flocks of birds make an exodus from the trees.
 Fellow cruisers coo.
 This is a pretty spot.

 The monster from the deep ready to devour its meal.
 (Image: Jumping Crocodile Cruises)